-- A. APPROVE the following alternative development district standards: - 1.
+- A. APPROVED the following alternative development district standards: - 1.
 Building Form, Lot Occupation, Frontage build-out-To allow for a one-story building with a height of 21.92 feet. - 2.
 Building Form, Lot Occupation, Frontage build-out-To allow a 46.30-foot or 26.3 percent building frontage build-out. - 3.
-Building Form, Build-to-Lines-To allow a 30-foot build-to-line. - 4.
+Building Form, Build-to Lines-To allow a 30-foot build-to line. - 4.
 Building Form, Side Yards-To allow an 80-foot side yard setback. - 5.
-Building Form, Step-back Transitions and Landscape Buffers-To allow for a reduction in the buffer requirement along southern property line to approximately 7 feet wide with the replacement of the site tight fence and the addition of landscaping equaling three ornamental trees and forty-three shrubs. - 6.
-Building Form, Parking Requirements, Parking and Access-To allow for access on a primary frontage street (MD 193) and 30 feet wide for a vehicle access drive (63rd Avenue).

-- 7. Building Form, Parking Lots-To allow a 10-foot setback for off-street parking lots from property lines along streets. - 8.
+Building Form, Step-back Transitions and Landscape Buffers-To allow for a reduction in the buffer requirement along southern property line to approximately 7 feet wide with the replacement of the site-tight fence and the addition of landscaping equaling 3 ornamental trees and 43 shrubs. - 6.
+Building Form, Parking Requirements, Parking and Access-To allow for access on a primary frontage street (MD 193) and 30 feet wide for a vehicle access drive (63rd Avenue). - 7.
+Building Form, Parking Lots-To allow a 10-foot setback for off-street parking lots from property lines along streets. - 8.
 Building Form, Parking Lots-To allow surface parking to not be concealed by a liner building. - 9.
 Building Form, Parking Lots, Loading-To allow for provision of no loading space. - 10.
-Building Form, Drive-throughs-To allow this drive-through, in particular, to be built to the build-to-line. - B. APPROVE Detailed Site Plan DSP-14006, Berwyn Heights McDonald's, subject to the following conditions: - 1.
+Building Form, Drive-throughs-To allow this drive-through, in particular, to be built to the build-to line. - 11.
+Architectural Elements, Signage-To allow an internally-illuminated freestanding sign.

+- B. APPROVED Detailed Site Plan DSP-14006, Berwyn Heights McDonald's, subject to the following conditions: - 1.
 Prior to certification of the detailed site plan (DSP), the applicant shall: - a.
-Demonstrate 29 on-site parking spaces on the submitted plan.
-Alternatively, demonstrate that on-street parking can be provided along the 63rd Avenue frontage, show the number of 20-foot spaces that can be provided along the frontage, and adjust the number of on-site parking spaces accordingly. - b.
-Revise the plan to show a six-foot minimum sidewalk along MD 193, and reflect a pedestrian crossing on the access/egress driveway. - c.
-Revise the plan to show a sidewalk along 63rd Avenue, and reflect a pedestrian crossing on the access/egress driveway. - d.
+Revise the plan to show a six-foot minimum sidewalk along MD 193, and reflect a pedestrian crossing on the access/egress driveway. - b.
+Revise the plan to show a sidewalk along 63rd Avenue, and reflect a pedestrian crossing on the access/egress driveway. - c.
 Install sharrows (shared bicycle/automobile markings) on 63rd Avenue.
-Placement shall be determined in consultation with the Town of Berwyn Heights and be reviewed and approved subject to the Town's approval by the Urban Design Section as designee of the Planning Board. - e.
+Placement shall be determined in consultation with the Town of Berwyn Heights and be reviewed and approved subject to the Town's approval by the Urban Design Section as designee of the Planning Board. - d.
 The applicant shall provide a site plan note indicating that the applicant intends to conform to dust control requirements as specified in 2011 Maryland Standards and Specifications for Soil Erosion and Sediment Control and conform to construction noise control requirements as specified in Subtitle 19 of the Prince George's County Code, which is adopted by reference to the Code of Maryland Regulations (COMAR).